Achievable logoAchievable logo

 • Qualified instruction: Trainers should use clear, age-appropriate language and emphasize proper technique.

-• Emphasis on skill development: Encouraging children to focus on improving movement quality rather than lifting maximal weights.
+• Emphasis on skill development: Encouraging children to focus on movement quality rather than lifting maximal weights.

 How can we reduce the risk of overuse injuries in youth?